LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ### Modification of the variable

-To modify (mutate) existing variable you use `set!` procedure.
+To modify (mutate) existing variable, you use `set!` procedure.
 There is a conversion of using exclamation mark for destructive type of procedure.
-Which are procedures that modify it's arguments.
+Which are procedures that modify its arguments.

 ```scheme
 (define number 10)
 (set! number (+ number 1))
 ```

-In above expression the number is increased by `1`.
+In the above expression, the number is increased by `1`.
 The number in `(+ number 1)` reference old value of the variable.
 And `set!` special form update the variable with new value.

 ## Local variables